Deep Learning for Science School

 Who should apply?

-The Department of Energy, Office of Science community; domain scientists and engineers, postdocs and graduate students at Universities or National Labs with strong interest in applying deep learning to scientific problems on high performance computing systems.
+The Department of Energy, Office of Science community; domain scientists and engineers, postdocs and graduate students at Universities or National Labs with a strong interest in applying deep learning to scientific problems on high performance computing systems.

 Final decisions for applicants on waiting-list to be notified